mjambon/blog/src/index.md

      alt="The author">

 My name is Martin Jambon and I'm a software engineer based in the San Francisco Bay Area.
-In my personal time, I'm working on providing autonomous machines with adaptability, imagination, and intelligence.
+In my personal time, I work on providing autonomous machines with adaptability, imagination, and intelligence.
 The emphasis is on **generality first, applications later**.